-TAKE NOTICE that an appeal has been made to the Assessment Review Board for the Shxwha:y Village First Nation in respect of the assessment of [describe interest in land].
+TAKE NOTICE that an appeal has been made to the Assessment Review Board for Seton Lake in respect of the assessment of \\\\\ [describe interest in land].

 The Assessment Review Board believes that you may have information [OR documents] that may assist the Assessment Review Board in making its decision.